Improving Multilingual Capabilities with Cultural and Local Knowledge in Large Language Models While Enhancing Native Performance: Instruction Data Formatting

 \section{Instruction Data Formatting}

-During Training we have appended the inputs with different strings based on the task at hand.
+During training we have appended the inputs with different strings based on the task at hand.
 The details of the appended strings for each task type can be seen in \autoref{table:1}.
 The underlined portions were replaced with the corresponding texts for each sample.
-This modification helped in tuning the model to obey instructions well with less additional tokens needed for formatting instructions, while not compromising the performance on both the languages.
-The inputs were preprocessed to replace consecutive spaces with a single space, removal of leading and trailing spaces and replacement of double quotes with single quotes.
-Same chat templates were used as the original models with input portions processed into our format.
+This modification helped in tuning the model to obey instructions well with fewer additional tokens needed for formatting instructions, while not compromising the performance in both languages.
+The inputs were preprocessed to replace consecutive spaces with a single space, remove leading and trailing spaces, and replace double quotes with single quotes.
+The same chat templates were used as the original models, with input portions processed into our format.